game-ci/steam-deploy/README.md

 The password of the Steam Builder Account that you created in setup step 1.

-#### mfaCode, configVdf, ssfnFilePath, and ssfnFileContents
+#### configVdf, ssfnFileName, and ssfnFileContents

 Deploying to Steam requires using Multi-Factor Authentication (MFA) through Steam Guard.
 This means that simply using username and password isn't enough to authenticate with Steam.
-Fortunately, GitHub runners share the same machine ID, so it is possible to go through the MFA process only once by using secrets for configVdf, ssfnFilePath, and ssfnFileContents.
+Fortunately, GitHub runners share the same machine ID, so it is possible to go through the MFA process only once by using secrets for configVdf, ssfnFileName, and ssfnFileContents.

-To go through the MFA process and get the values for configVdf, ssfnFilePath, and ssfnFileContents, we recommend following these steps:
+To go through the MFA process and get the values for configVdf, ssfnFileName, and ssfnFileContents, we recommend following these steps:
 1. Copy [this setup_steam_secrets.yml workflow](.github/workflows/setup_steam_secrets.yml) to your repo's workflows.
 1. Create [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) for `STEAM_USERNAME` and `STEAM_PASSWORD`.
 1. [Manually run](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) the "Setup Steam Secrets" workflow.